scrub4/202261640-HassanAlshabanh-assignment2/docs/ai-usage-report.md

 By using AI tools, I improved my understanding of:

-- Semantic HTML structure
+- Semantic HTML structure.
-- Responsive CSS using Flexbox and media queries
+- Responsive CSS using Flexbox and media queries.
-- JavaScript DOM interaction
+- JavaScript DOM interaction.
-- Form validation logic
+- Form validation logic.
-- Code organization and commenting
+- Code organization and commenting.

-AI supported my learning process but I made sure to understand and modify all code before using it.
+AI supported my learning process, but I made sure to understand and modify all code before using it.

 ---